SirDagen/php-beautiful-numbers/README.md

 ## 3. sinum() – statistical usage ##

-For statistical usage you may want to use sinum() with a margin of error (or a tolerance) instead of an accuracy:
+For statistical use, you may want to apply sinum() with a margin of error (or tolerance) instead of an accuracy:

 ```html
 58,97 ± 0,05 ns  (= 5.8969191908356E-8 ± 4.9140993256964E-11 s) // Deutsches Format